Wednesday, 30 September 2015

 METHOD :

-Mix together paneer, boiled milk, milk powder, sugar and cardamom powder.
+Break the paneer cubes but do not mash.
+Mix together the crumbled paneer, boiled milk, sugar and green cardamom powder.

-Heat a wok and pour the mixture.
-Now we need a little patience.
-We will keep on stirring at low heat till it gets sticky and starts coming out from the surface of the wok.
+Pour the mixture on to a clean pan, switch on the gas stove.
+We require a little of patience; we have to stir it at low heat till it gets sticky and starts coming out from the surface of the wok.

 YELLOW PEAS SALAD CHAAT

-These days I am looking for such ideas of how to have salads with the same liking of having chaats.
-Honestly, for health reasons I have to have these.
-Otherwise, the rice loving me can have rice for all meals of the day.
-The good old days are long gone.
-While going to school, back from school, at dinner, the typical Bengali, plump little girl would have rice, chapatis were not so favourite.
-She was never bothered about her plump, her pimples, using vicco turmeric to look attractive.... her only demand was food n Anandamela, Shuktara, Desh.
-She still remembers those golden moments.... just back from school... sitting at the balcony with her story books, while mom feeding her favourite rice and fish.
+These days I look for salad cum chaat ideas, for health reasons I must eat them.
+Otherwise, the rice loving self can have rice for all the meals of the day.
+The good old days are gone.
+While going to the school, back from the school, at dinner, the typical Bengali plump girl would have rice, breads were next in line.
+She wasn't bothered about her looks....her demands were food, Anandamela, Shuktara, Desh.
+She still remembers those golden moments.... just back from the school, she would sit at the balcony with her story books, eating her favourite rice and fish.

 INGREDIENTS :